intro

 in SQL Server by exploring the most common possible scenarios through real-world examples.

-queries below will be executed in DbVisualizer, the database client with the highest user satisfaction in the market!
-The table the queries will be run on is the following one:
+queries below will be executed in DbVisualizer, a fully-featured, powerful, multi-database client with the highest user satisfaction in the market

 As you can see, it stores information about some products.